evanottinger/cs-writings/README.md

 # cs-writings
-A collection of Computer Science related papers I've written.
+A collection of Computer Science related papers I've written or on which I've collaborated.